Ayesha Raymond

 Ayesha-Michelle (born 24 September 1996) is an English professional wrestler, entertainer, actress and stunt actress known by her ring and stage names Ayesha Raymond and Amazon.
 She is known mainly for her work in the WWE inaugural Mae Young Classic, Japan's World Wonder Ring Stardom, Seadlinnng Japan, WOS (World of Sport ITV), and is the current Owner and Lead Coach at Renegade Wrestling Dojo (Scotland), formally The Fierce Females Dojo.

-Also credited and featured in Warner Brothers DC Universe Pennyworth as 'Mad Janet Murphy'.
-Raymond is currently signed to Japanese wrestling promotion SEAdLINNNG as of May 2022 as their first international permanent member.
+Ayesha is credited and featured in Warner Brothers DC Universe Pennyworth as Mad Janet Murphy.
+Raymond is currently signed to Japanese wrestling promotion Seadlinnng as of May 2022 as their first international permanent member.
 Currently residing in Kawasaki, Japan; Ayesha is the first British signed member of a joshi company residing, living and travelling from Japan.

 Professional wrestling career

-Ayesha Raymond can trade wrestling wristlocks and toeholds with the best of them, but at heart, she is a girl from the East End of London who loves to brawl.
-Raymond has been a trained fighter since the age of 15 and is an accomplished bodybuilder, so her grit and brawn are not in question.
-She knew her calling was in the ring when she was young and would play-wrestle with her brothers.
-Now she is all grown up, a 6-foot-tall, self-described Amazon towering over the competition.
-Raymond sharpened by the teachings of British greats like Johnny Saint, Tony Scarlo and WWE Performance Center coach Robbie Brookside, and this summer, she looks to conquer a new frontier in the Mae Young Classic.
+Ayesha Raymond is a professional wrestler from the East End of London.
+She trained in wrestling from the age of 15 and has a background in bodybuilding.
+Raymond has cited early interest in wrestling, including practicing with her brothers during childhood.
+She has received training from British wrestlers such as Johnny Saint and Tony Scarlo, as well as WWE Performance Center coach Robbie Brookside.
+In 2017, she participated in the Mae Young Classic tournament.